As you would have already known, the 8mm video format is considered obsolete in these days of HD video.

 8mm Tapes No Longer in Production

-In July 2011, Sony announced that it will no longer support the 8mm video format.
+In July 2011, Sony announced that it would no longer support the 8mm video format.

 The last two 8mm tape players it was manufacturing were the GV-D800 and the GV-D200, both Digital8 cassette players.
 Their production was to stop in September 2011.